bpspatel/react-new-practice-beginners/Part1.md

 Async attribute :  The script is fetched asynchronously, and when it's ready the HTML parsing is paused to execute the script, then it's resumed parsing the HTML.
+Note : Scripts loaded this way are not guaranteed to execute in the order specified, but rather as they become available when they are loaded.

 Example
         HTML